 As a Campaigner

 A campaign can consist of events, initiatives and projects

 - Run campaigns that create positive change

 Represent women students’ interests within the union, university and nationally by:

 What’s in it for me?

-- Create positive change for women
+- A chance to create positive change for current and future women students

 Am I eligible?